garfieldius/typo3-snapshot/README.md

 #### The `--small` switch

 This is an addition to `--files`.
+Adding the switch `--small` has no effect without `--files`.

 It reduces the size of a snapshot via two simple measures:

 **1. Creating stubs:**